The photograph above was taken in 2012. It shows the two properties, 51 High Street on the left and 53 High Street on the right.

 WILLIAM CLARK Junior – William was baptised 21st April 1756.
 He became a cordwainer like his father.
 He married twice, his wives were sisters, Sarah and Elizabeth Latch.

 By 1797 the land tax records show that William jnr was now the owner and occupant of 53 High Street, the property previously owned by his father.
-We are not sure if William lived in the house although he is named as both owner and occupant up to 1825 in the land tax records.
+William is named as both owner and occupant up to 1825 in the land tax records.
 For the period from 1825 onwards the land tax records show William let it out to various tenants (see box below).
 William died on 10th February 1837 aged 81.
 We have had some difficulty in reading William’s will but he arranged to leave the house where he then lived (in 1821) to his niece, Harriett Pool, daughter of William Pool, an ironmonger of Bristol.
 In a codicil to the will dated 4th November 1827 William arranged for certain financial bequests to be made following the death of Elizabeth including £20 to John Pool, ironmonger of Bristol and brother of the above mention Harriett Pool.
 We cannot be sure which house he was referring to as his home in 1821.
 At the time of the Tithe Survey in 1840 the property at 53 High Street was owned by Elizabeth Clark and occupied by James Vaughan.
 There is no mention of Harriett Pool owning any property in Thornbury.

 Elizabeth died aged 82 and was buried on 5th July 1852.
 The property at 53 High Street was inherited by William Clark, the grandson of William’s sister, Sarah (and the son of Sarah’s illegitimate son, Hugh Clark and his wife, Hannah nee Taylor).

 Tenants of William Clark junior and his wife, Elizabeth